 Methods of Teaching: Each student is placed with a surgical tech preceptor who instructs, demonstrates, guides, and completes a Daily Performance Evaluation, on each surgical procedure.
-During the first week of clinicals, the students will work in the OR skills lab with assessments on draping, Lap Trainer, and Urinary Catheterization.
-The students will research their assigned surgical cases the day before and bring in an outline on the procedure that includes anatomy involved, surgical approach, instruments required, and medications needed.
+The students will research their assigned surgical case the day before and bring in an outline on the procedure, anatomy involved, instruments required, and medications needed.